nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 This guide assumes that you already have an active Relationship between two Connectors.
 If you don't, you should follow the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide first.
 If you created a Relationship during the [Connector Tutorial]({% link _docs_integrate/integration-example.md %}) this will also work.

 In this guide, the first Connector will be called Sender and the second Connector will be called Recipient.
 The Sender will send a Request to the Recipient.
-For the next steps you will need the Enmeshed Address of the Recipient.
+For the next steps you will need the enmeshed Address of the Recipient.
 You can find it out by calling the `GET /api/v2/Relationships` route on the Sender Connector.

 ```jsonc
 [